-Stringer: No, we didn't have any working -- I mean this thing came up all of a sudden and we took in the film.
+Stringer: No, we didn't have any (working) -- I mean this thing came up all of a sudden and we took in the film.
 We had to get some more film, and they took all the holders.

-Lifton: I see.
-So, in other words, if it was necessary, you could not provide things like the batch number of the manufacturer, or anything like that?
+Lifton: So, it was necessary, you could not provide things like the batch number of the manufacturer, or anything like that?